-In June, the CIC, which ensures the RTI Act is implemented and public queries are answered by government departments, ruled that the six major national parties (NCP, Congress, BJP, CPI, BSP, RTI applications.
+In June, the CIC, which ensures the RTI Act is implemented and public queries are answered by government departments, ruled that the six major national parties (NCP, Congress, BJP, CPI, BSP, CPI(M)) are public authorities under the Right to Information Act and as such must respond to RTI applications.
 The parties were directed to appoint PIOs and appellate authorities within six weeks as required to be compliant with the RTI Act.

 The Bench, comprising Chief Information Commissioner Satyananda Mishra and Information Commissioners Annapurna Dixit and M.L.
 Sharma, held that the six political parties had been substantially financed by the Central government.
 Section 2(h)(ii) of the RTI Act states that “public authority” includes any non-governmental organisation substantially financed, directly or indirectly, by funds provided by the appropriate government.

 Large tracts of land in prime areas of Delhi had been placed at the disposal of the political parties that are respondents at exceptionally low rates.
 Huge government accommodations have been placed at the disposal of political parties at very cheap rates.
 Income tax exemptions granted and the free air time allotted on All India Radio and Doordarshan at the time of elections also substantially contribute to the financing of the political parties by the Central government.
 Political parties affect the lives of citizens, directly or indirectly, in every conceivable way and are continuously engaged in performing public duty.

 “It is, therefore, important that they became accountable to the public,”

 Transparency and accountability of public Authorities is the backbone of a democracy.
 And the CIC has batted a huge one for the public when they pointed out:

 “It would be odd to argue that transparency is good for all state organs but not so good for political parties, which, in reality, control all the vital organs of the state,”